countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 Visual design is a communication tool for meeting the right kinds of clients and subcontractors.

+### Goal

+To have the strongest web presence and best branding in our class (full service web firms)

 ### Audience

 Medium sized businesses, typically who have no in-house developer team, or small/incomplete one.
 Also, any business that needs capacity for a one-off need such as a special prototype / project.
 Businesses who have developer teams but want an outside perspective or skill supplement.